libertyernie/marine/README.md

 marine
 ======

-This proof-of-concept project builds SeaMonkey 2.35 against the "Tycho" Pale Moon rebase.
+This proof-of-concept project builds SeaMonkey 2.35 against the platform used by the "Tycho" Pale Moon rebase (instead of Gecko 38.)

 To build on Windows:
 * Check this repository out recursively (to include Tycho)